open-xml-templating/docxtemplater/README.md

 -	[docx4j](https://www.docx4java.org/trac/docx4j) :JAVA, this is probably the biggest docx library out there.
 There is no built in templating engine, but you can generate your docx yourself programmatically
 -	[docx.js](https://github.com/stephen-hardy/DOCX.js): Javascript in the browser, you can create (not modify) your docx from scratch, but only do very simple things such as adding non formatted text
 -	[xlsx-templater](https://github.com/optilude/xlsx-template) : its working quite well, does the same as here but for xlsx
+- [officegen](https://github.com/Ziv-Barber/officegen) : works only server side for the moment but will be released soon for browser support

 Modules
 -------